Saint-Isidore Parish

-Saint-Isidore is a civil parish in Gloucester County, New Brunswick, Canada.
+Saint-Isidore ([sɛ̃t‿izidɔʁ]) is a geographic parish in Gloucester County, New Brunswick, Canada.

 For governance purposes it is divided between the town of Hautes-Terres and the regional municipality of Tracadie, both of which are members of the Acadian Peninsula Regional Service Commission.

 Prior to the 2023 governance reform, the Hautes-Terres portion was divided between the village of Saint-Isidore and the local service district of the parish of Saint-Isidore, which further included the special service area of Bois-Blanc - Hacheyville - Duguayville.

 Origin of name

 The parish's name may have come from Saint Isidore, Patron Saint of farmers.

 History

 Saint-Isidore was erected in 1881 from Inkerman and Saumarez Parishes.

-In 1947 the western end of Saint-Isidore was included in the newly erected Allardville Parish.
+In 1947, the western end of Saint-Isidore was included in the newly erected Allardville Parish.